We hope you enjoy photos of some of Heartland's amazing horses, most have gone on to amazing new owners!

 Out of his love and appreciation for Champ, LeRoy's focus at Heartland Quarter Horses expanded from raising quality "using" ranch horses, to include maintaining and guaranteeing the preservation of the silver dapple gene introduced to the Quarter Horse world by this great stallion.

-Champs Waspy Cat (1986), a bay silver mare by Bar U Champ Binder and Waspy Baker (by Waspy King Bar), is now the grand old lady of the breeding program.
-Owned by Patricia Ann Vossler, "Kitten" has produced 7 silver foals, including the silver stallions Waspy Leo (2006); Chinky Silver (2008), and Champ Silverado (2010).
-Champs Waspy Cat, at 26 years old, is still sound and healthy, and part of a breeding program.
+Champs Waspy Cat (1986 - 2015), a bay silver mare by Bar U Champ Binder and Waspy Baker (by Waspy King Bar), was the grand old lady of the breeding program.
+Owned by Patricia Ann Vossler, "Kitten" produced 7 silver foals, including the silver stallions Waspy Leo (2006); Chinky Silver (2008), and Champ Silverado (2010).
 Chinky Silver stands at stud at Heartland Quarter Horses.
 Champ Silverado is at Fleetwood Farms in Alberta, where his new owner is amazed at the intelligence and ability of the youngster.
 Outside trainers are thrilled with these colts, they love working with them and state they are a pleasure to have in their barns.